arafato/hackathon-k8/README.md

 # Core Scenarios
 ## 1 - Simple serverless cross-region deployment pipeline
+In this scenario you will learn how to set up a simple continuous deployment pipeline between Mainland China and an overseas (i.e. outside of Mainland China) public Git repository provider such as Github.

+Code artificats such as binaries and docker images are being built overseas and then copied over to an Alibaba Cloud Container Registry instance in Shanghai over public internet.
+It is then automatically deployed to the Kubernetes cluster.

 1. You'll need a Github (or BitBucket, Private Gitlab) project with a working Dockerfile that contains an app or a service that provides some sort of web interface.
-The [Kuard](https://github.com/kubernetes-up-and-running/kuard) project might be a good idea to start with for example.
+The [Kuard](https://github.com/kubernetes-up-and-running/kuard) project might be a good starting point for example, but feel free to bring your own project!

 2. A Managed Kubernetes Cluster on Alibaba Cloud in *Shanghai* (`cn-shanghai`) region.
 Check out our documentation at https://www.alibabacloud.com/help/doc-detail/95108.htm on how to create a cluster through the web console.
 Check out https://www.alibabacloud.com/help/doc-detail/86378.htm for information on how to configure `kubectl` to access your cluster.<br>
 **HINT**: You can also use [Alibaba Cloud Shell](https://www.alibabacloud.com/help/doc-detail/90256.htm) to have a pre-configured shell that let's you instantly work with `kubectl`.